mattermost/mattermost-plugin-starter-template/README.md

 ### How do I make a server-only or web app-only plugin?

 Simply delete the `server` or `webapp` folders and remove the corresponding sections from `plugin.json`.
 The build scripts will skip the missing portions automatically.

-### How do I remove unwanted hooks from the server?

-Simply delete the corresponding implementations (or files).
-The Mattermost server automatically identifies which hooks have been implemented when the plugin is started.